SilentByte/healthcam/README.md

 | RDS                          | Hosting of a PostgresSQL database          |
 | IAM                          | Management of AWS Permissions              |
 | Sagemaker Models Marketplace | Model for Mask detection                   |

 ![](docs/AWSDiagram.png)

 ### Website
-The website is powered by AWS Amplify, with all API calls made to AWS API Gateway.
-This website was used to give administrators the ability to manually flag detections as incorrect and view a history of compliance, violation and manual override events.
+The website is powered by AWS Amplify and Vue/Vuetify, with all API calls made to AWS API Gateway.
+This website gives administrators the ability to manually flag detections as incorrect and view a history of compliance, violation and manual override events.

 ![](docs/activitylog.png)